troyhacks/MoonLight/docs/develop/nodes.md

 * MHBeTopper19x15W-32 🐺: 32 channels moving head
 * MH19x15W-24: 24 channels moving heads

-Based on the choosen value, the channels per light and the offsets will be set e.g. for GRB: header->channelsPerLight = 3; header->offsetRed = 1; header->offsetGreen = 0; header->offsetBlue = 2;.
+Based on the chosen value, the channels per light and the offsets will be set e.g. for GRB: header->channelsPerLight = 3; header->offsetRed = 1; header->offsetGreen = 0; header->offsetBlue = 2;.
 Drivers should not make this mapping, the code calling drivers should do.

 The RGB and W offsets needs to be re-ordered and brightness corrected from the channel array.
 Not only Art-Net but  also a LEDs driver need to accept channel arrays with more then 4 channels per light.
 Eg GRB6 is a type of led curtain some of us have, which a Chinese manufacturer screwed up: 6 channels per light but only rgb is used, 3 channels do nothing